SERVICING TRANSFERS · NOTICES · OVERSIGHT

 AI and automation add more actors

-As AI/ML and automation enter mortgage operations, teams need records showing the data, policy, model or provider role, approval path, output, and retained evidence behind the action.
+As AI and automation enter mortgage operations, teams need records showing the data, policy, model or provider role, approval path, output, and retained evidence behind the action.

 What the record must prove